boxyhq/website/docs/jackson/deploy/env-variables.md

 NPM library option: `externalUrl`

+### **ACS_URL**

+The custom ACS URL (if used) to let Jackson know which ACS URL to send to in the SAML Request to the IdP.
+Custom ACS URL can also be defined per SAML connection.

+Available from version `1.40.1`.

+NPM library option: `acsUrl`

 ### **JACKSON_API_KEYS**

 A comma separated list of API keys that will be validated when serving the API requests for SSO connection (`/api/v1/connections`) and Directory Sync (`/api/v1/directory-sync`).